kryan17/kryan17.github.io/Characters/981237KnucklesBaloney.md

 <p> Ginger was a dancer at one of your clubs and she left without asking.
 Escaped, some would say.
 Luckily you found her here when your car broke down.
 Lucky for you anyways… </p>

 <h2> Act One – Old Banger </h2>

 __If asked how your car broken down say:__

 <p> If I knew the answer to that I wouldn’t have called a mechanic, would I?
 All I know is there was a sound like a gunshot and then the car grinds to a halt.
 I can’t believe my lucky finding this place.
 I thought I was going to be stuck in the middle of nowhere! </p>

 __If asked whether you like Catsby Hall, if you’re INNOCENT say:__

 <p> It’s a swell digs.
 I’d like my whole family to move in here by that’s beside the point.
 I feel very fortunate running into all the people here – Mr. Catsby with his generous nature, and even Ginger had a familiar face. </p>

 __If asked whether you like Catsby Hall, if you’re GUILTY say:__

 <p> It’s a swell digs.
 I’d like my whole family to move in here by that’s beside the point.
 I feel very fortunate running into all the people here – Mr. Catsby with his generous nature, and even Ginger had a familiar face.
 Catsby Hall seems like a place that’s full of respect which is good.
 ‘Cos if I see someone disrespecting a place like this or me, why I oughta… </p>

 <h2> Act Two – Sophisticats </h2>

 __If asked about knowing Ginger say:__

 <p> I said the broad had a familiar face and she did.
 Ginger used to work for me, she was one of my employees.
 I was surprised to see her here, especially as she didn’t hand in her notice or say goodbye.
 I think she was surprised to see me too. </p>

 __If asked what Ginger did for you say:__

-<p> She was an amazing danger at the Cute Kitten, one of my clubs.
+<p> She was an amazing dancer at the Cute Kitten, one of my clubs.
 She brought in a lot of money ‘cos the punters loved her.
 Got through fishnets like nobody’s business too, doing all those splits.
 To be honest, I was a bit angry at first.
 But now she’s dead, I feel all those bitter feelings replaced with, well, other ones.  </p>

 <h2> Act Three – Plan C </h2>

 __If asked about upsetting Ginger, say:__

 <p> Sure, she got upset.
 I had a little word in her ear about leaving my club without saying goodbye.
 Now, I’m a fair man, especially as Mr. Catsby had been so generous.
 I told her that she could return and work for me, or pay me a cool hundred grand.
 She said even Catsby couldn’t afford that and asked about option three.
 I told her she didn’t want to know about option three.
 There’s a plan A, and a plan B. Plan C is never the best plan.
 It’s pals with option three. </p>

 __If asked about being in the dining room, if you’re INNOCENT say:__